 1. Frequent Repair Costs

-It is normal for a heating unit to eventually need a part replacement or a little love once a year to make sure everything is running smoothly, but a well-maintained heating unit should work without much fixing along the way.
+It is normal for a heating unit to eventually need a new blower or a little love once a year to make sure everything is running smoothly, but a well-maintained heating unit should work without much fixing along the way.
 A few indicators that your system may be in need of replacing are below:

 - calling the service technician frequently for the same issue;

-A general rule to remember: if yearly repair costs reach half of the present value of the heater, it’s likely time to replace your furnace.
+A general rule to remember: if yearly repair costs reach half of the present value of the heating system, it’s likely time to replace your furnace.

 2. Energy Efficiency

-Are your energy are a little more than they were last year?
+Are your energy are a little more than you remember them being?
 That may be a sign that some part of your heating system is weakening.
-Most companies can provide a residential energy audit which can point to easily remedied inefficiencies like weather-stripping around your doors and windows or attic insulation.
+Most companies can provide a residential energy audit which can point out easily remedied inefficiencies like weather-stripping around your doors and windows or attic insulation.
 It may also be the first step in discovering if your heating unit is in need of replacing.
-Older heating units can be very inefficient, while newer technologies are much more efficient at heating your home.
-Also, upgrading to a high-efficiency system could mean tax credits or utility rebates and incentives to help you recoup the cost of your new system.
+Older heating systems can be very inefficient, while newer technologies are much more efficient at heating your home.
+Also, upgrading to a high-efficiency unit could mean tax credits or utility rebates and incentives to help you recoup the cost of your new system.